 - They bought a new car and then realized they didn't like the payment, and are now working on paying it off early.

-- They like new cars and think I’m a jack@$$ for saying it’s not a good financial decision.
+- They like new cars and think I'm a [email protected]$$ for saying it's not a good financial decision.

 - They are legitimately “car people”, and are truly passionate about cars.

 All four of those are fine, and I've really learned that people are going to do whatever they want anyways.
 I just try to provide my thoughts on cars, and hopefully people get value from it.

 Related: I Deserve a New Car, Right?
 Wrong.

 One thing we can all agree on is that cars lose value freakishly fast

 When I was doing research for this post, it was a little tough to nail down the exact amount that a car depreciates when you drive it off the lot.

 The amounts ranged from 10% – 20%, so I think it's fair to say that there is a pretty significant drop in value right after you make the purchase.

 So that actually got me thinking – what if EVERYTHING in life lost value almost instantly like new cars.
 Not only would it totally suck, but it also shows how ridiculous it really is that they depreciate so fast. 🙂

 Here are some examples I came up with: